Undergrad Peer Advising

-Peer Advising Leadership (PAL) Program for undergraduates is managed by the College of Natural Resources (CNR) Office of Instruction & Student Affairs.
+Peer Advising Leadership (PAL) Program for undergraduates is managed by the Rausser College of Natural Resources Office of Instruction & Student Affairs.
 Students are encouraged to get in touch with the Peer Advising Leaders via the links and information below in order to discuss and address concerns of students.

 The Peer Advising Leaders, under the mentorship of staff advisors, provide advice as students navigate issues faced in attending a university that is as complex as UC Berkeley.
 A Peer Advising Leader can often provide help and understanding that students need.
 All meetings and correspondence with peer advisors is confidential.